akshitmittal20/CICD_-Docker_Jenkins/README.md

 # CICD_-Docker_Jenkins
-Implementing CICD Workflow with Docker integrated on Jenkins
+A Project to Build a Jenkins Pipeline and Implement CI/CD Workflow integrating Docker and Maven automated via Git.